Education: Workshops & Consultations

-Designed specifically for individuals pursuing higher education, this workshop provides an overview of Biomedical Libraries resources and services.
-It includes how to use the online catalog to look up books and journals and locate these materials in the library.
-A brief overview of locally available computer databases and a tour of the library is also included.
+Designed for individuals who have are returning to higher education after a hiatus, this workshop provides an overview of Biomedical Libraries resources and services.
+It includes how to use the online catalog to look up books and journals and locate these materials in the library, an overview of databases and online searching, and review of available research guides.
+When attended in person, this workshop also includes a tour of Matthews-Fuller Health Sciences Library.

 - Getting Started With Your Research: An Introduction to the Biomedical Libraries

 Are you new to the Dartmouth community?
 Returning to school?
 If you haven't had an opportunity to explore the many resources and services available to you through the Dartmouth Biomedical Libraries, then this workshop is for you!
 We will introduce you to the Dartmouth Library online catalog, provide an overview of the many electronic resources available to you right from your desktop, show you how to access books and journal articles from both our collections and beyond, and register you for borrowing privileges.

 An introduction to Dartmouth Biomedical Libraries services designed specifically for secretaries, administrative assistants, research assistants, and clerical staff.
 Includes a tour of Matthews-Fuller Health Sciences Library, explanation of services, and a brief presentation of MEDLINE and Dartmouth's DartDoc document delivery system.